Skip to content

 • Title and Version — what shows up in lists, searches, and reports.

-• Category — picks the canonical 8-value taxonomy (Security, Privacy, Access, Incident, BC/DR, Vendor, HR, General).
+• Category — picks the canonical 8-value taxonomy (Security, Privacy, Access, Incident Response, BC/DR, Vendor / Third-Party, HR / Acceptable Use, General).
 Same taxonomy used for KPI rollups.

 • Effective Date — the date the policy takes effect.